Ryosuke-Y/CarND-Term2-P5-MPC-Project/README.md

 ---

 ## Model
 The Model used in the project is a simple Kinematic Model consisting of Vehicle states and Actuators.
-Vehicle State can be represented as a vector [$x$,$y$,$psi$,$v$,$cte$,$epsi$]$.
+Vehicle State can be represented as a vector [x,y,psi,v,cte,epsi].
 Actuators are set of controls used to navigate and accelerate/deccelerate the vehicle.

 The state is calculated using the following attributes:
 - Vehicle position denoted: x and y